JetBrains/java-annotations/README.md

 </dependency>
 ```

-`annotations` artifact require JDK 1.8 or higher.
+`annotations` artifact requires JDK 1.8 or higher.
 If your project is compiled using JDK 1.5, 1.6 or 1.7 you can use
-`annotations-java5` artifact instead.
+the `annotations-java5` artifact instead.